RosettaCommons/demos/tutorials/rosetta_scripting/README.md

 If you compare the output to the input structure, you'll find that the core has now been redesigned, preserving the buried polar residues' identities and conformations.

+#### Summary: Movers

+In this sub-section, we have learnt how to set up movers.
+In particular, we learnt about movers that call the *minimizer* and which accept *move maps* as inputs, and about movers that call the *packer* and which accept *task operations* as inputs.
+Finally, we explored the use of *residue selectors* for defining sets of residues as inputs into other Rosetta modules.

+Before we move on to filters, it's worth mentioning that there exist movers that call both the packer and the minimizer over the course of their operation.
+These generally accept both move maps and task operations, with the former controlling the minimization steps, and the latter controlling packing steps.
+The [FastDesign](https://www.rosettacommons.org/docs/latest/scripting_documentation/RosettaScripts/Movers/movers_pages/FastDesignMover) and [FastRelax](https://www.rosettacommons.org/docs/latest/scripting_documentation/RosettaScripts/Movers/movers_pages/FastRelaxMover) movers are good examples of this: they both carry out alternating rounds of packing and minimization, gradually ramping the *fa_rep* (Lennard-Jones repulsive) term in the scorefunction from a low value to normal as rounds progress.
+It's important to note the division of protocol control between move maps and task operations: if a user wishes to keep a residue completely fixed, he or she must disable movement *both* during packing steps (by preventing repacking with a suitable task operation) *and* during minimization steps (by disabling that residue's degrees of freedom in the move map).

+> **Packing and minimization steps in more complicated protocols are controlled by different user interfaces (task operations and move maps, respectively).
+Packing and minimization steps must be independently configured for movers and protocols that do both.**

 ## Filters

 * *Filter runs based on a productive conformation (*e.g.* a salt-bridge)*